-This programme is part of the government's hospital building programme (health infrastructure plan (HIP)) and includes the potential for the construction of a brand new hospital.
+This programme is part of the government's new hospital programme and includes the potential for the construction of a brand new hospital in north and mid Hampshire.

 Extensive pre-consultation engagement with patients, the public, NHS staff and other key stakeholders has taken place over the summer of 2020.
-We have shortlisted x options for potential changes to acute hospital services and are now preparing for formal public consultation.
-We are aiming to run the consultation from January 2021 for twelve weeks.
+We have shortlisted three options for potential changes to acute hospital services and are now preparing for formal public consultation.
+We are aiming to run the consultation from 17 May 2021 for twelve weeks.
 The pre-consultation business case (PCBC) setting out the proposals in detail will be published at a joint meeting of the Hampshire and Isle of Wight Partnership of CCGs and West Hampshire CCG governing bodies when a decision is made to formally consult on the proposed options, based on that business case.
 The consultation document and supporting consultation materials will be based on the technical detail within the PCBC.